weiweimonster/PintOS/README.md

-CS 162 Group Repository
+PintOS
 =======================

-This repository contains code for CS 162 group projects.
+This repository contains all the code for PintOSs.